Return to the Great Attractor: Strong Evidence for a Steradian-sized Flow Converging at $\sim$70 Mpc within the GA Supercluster and Aligned with the CMB Dipole: Mapping Cosmic Flows Near and Beyond the GA

-{Peculiar motions of galaxies emerged as a critical tool in cosmology in the 1980's.
-The demonstration by \citet{Aaronson1982} of infall into the Virgo Supercluster via Tully-Fisher distance measurements to spiral galaxies, and the 7S team's full-sky mapping of Fundamental Plane distances for elliptical and S0 galaxies, opened the door to many studies in the 1990's.
-Guided by Strauss and Willick's (1995) remarkable review of the formidable power of redshift and peculiar velocity surveys for cosmological theory, these programs aimed to learn more about large-scale galaxy flows out to the GA scale of $\sim$80 \Mpc\ ($\sim$6000 \kms), and eventually to more ambitions programs out to 150 Mpc and beyond.
-A thorough, lucid discussion by Strauss and Willick (\S{7.1}) provides additional perspective and detail for the 7S work and similar-depth `flow studies' in other regions of the sky at R~$\lesssim$~80 \kpc, a sample of which we now describe.}
+{In their pioneering study of 96 Sc I spiral galaxies around the sky, {\citet{1976AJ.....81..719R} suggested a substantial departure from pure Hubble --- a `peculiar velocity' of $\sim$450 \kms\ of the Local Group.
+That result rested on assuming the spiral galaxies were ``standard candles,' but with better tools --- distances to spirals via the Tully-Fisher relationship and to ellipticals via the Fundamental Plane --- such data became critical for studies of cosmology \citep{2022-book}.
+The demonstration by {\citet{Aaronson1982} of infall into the Virgo Supercluster via TF, and the 7S team's full-sky mapping of FP distances to elliptical and S0 galaxies, opened the door to many studies in the 1990's.
+Guided by a remarkable review by \cite{1995PhR...261..271S} of the formidable power of redshift and peculiar velocity surveys for cosmological theory, these programs aimed to learn more about large-scale galaxy flows out to the GA scale of $\sim$80 \Mpc\ ($\sim$6000 \kms), and eventually to more ambitions programs out to 150 Mpc and beyond.
+The thorough, lucid discussion in \S{7.1} of Strauss and Willick provides additional perspective and detail for the 7S work and similar-depth `flow studies' in other regions of the sky at R~$\lesssim$~80 \kpc, a sample of which we now describe.}

 {Around the time of \citet{Dressler1987a} and \citet{1988ApJ...326...19L}, other programs were measuring peculiar motions in different parts of the sky.
 An interesting early example was the \citet{1982Natur.297..191H} study that measured distances for only 84 spiral galaxies.
 It led them conclude that the Local Group's motion approximately matched the CMB Dipole direction and amplitude, that it must arise `locally' rather than from some distant gravitational pull, and that $\Omega_{matter}$ was between 0.15 and 0.50, not the value of 1.0 that was prevalent in the world of physics at that time.
 Even now, these conclusions are not fully accepted, but they may all be correct.}